Kavka's toxin puzzle

 Kavka's toxin puzzle is a thought experiment about the possibility of forming an intention to perform an act which, following from reason, is an action one would not actually perform.
 It was presented by moral and political philosopher Gregory S. Kavka in "The Toxin Puzzle" (1983), and grew out of his work in deterrence theory and mutual assured destruction.
+The thought experiment involves a vial of poison.

-The puzzle
+Puzzle

 Kavka's original version of the puzzle is the following:

 An eccentric billionaire places before you a vial of toxin that, if you drink it, will make you painfully ill for a day, but will not threaten your life or have any lasting effects.
 The billionaire will pay you one million dollars tomorrow morning if, at midnight tonight, you intend to drink the toxin tomorrow afternoon.
 He emphasizes that you need not drink the toxin to receive the money; in fact, the money will already be in your bank account hours before the time for drinking it arrives, if you succeed.
 All you have to do is ... intend at midnight tonight to drink the stuff tomorrow afternoon.
 You are perfectly free to change your mind after receiving the money and not drink the toxin.

 A possible interpretation: Can you intend to drink the toxin if you also intend to change your mind at a later time?

-The paradox
+Paradox

 The paradoxical nature can be stated in many ways, which may be useful for understanding analysis proposed by philosophers: